frostbrosracing/Mapping_Earthquakes/README.md

 - Add-ons:  Mapbox, Leaflet

 ## Results of the Map
-The initial view of the loaded map renders the Street view with all layers selected.
+The initial view of the loaded map renders the `Streets` view with all layers selected.

 ![Streets View All Layers](https://github.com/frostbrosracing/Mapping_Earthquakes/blob/main/images/streets_all_layers.png)

-By selecting the Satellite view, the appearance of the map is adjusted.
+By selecting the `Satellite` view, the appearance of the map is adjusted.
 All layers will be selected until one of the layers is de-selected.

 ![Satellite View All Layers](https://github.com/frostbrosracing/Mapping_Earthquakes/blob/main/images/satellite_all_layers.png)

-By selecting the Dark view, the app appearance of the map is once again adjusted.
+By selecting the `Dark` view, the app appearance of the map is once again adjusted.

 ![Dark View All Layers](https://github.com/frostbrosracing/Mapping_Earthquakes/blob/main/images/dark_all_layers.png)